 - When everything is cooked and ready make up your vegan buddha bowls.
 Add quinoa to the middle of the bowls and then stack up the roasted butternut and broccoli along the sides along with some tofu and then add some cilantro, sliced cherry tomatoes and sliced avocado.
 Pour over the dressing.

-*Use a gluten-free soy sauce or tamari to make this dish gluten-free.
+- Use a gluten-free soy sauce or tamari and a gluten free hoisin sauce to make this dish gluten-free.